suborbital/e2core/README.md

 ![SOS_Atmo-Long-FullColour](https://user-images.githubusercontent.com/5942370/134701827-dec2dc05-83e0-4f05-817e-a6ad81946064.png)

 Building web services should be simple.
-Atmo makes it easy to create a powerful server application wihout needing to worry about scalability, infrastructure, or complex networking.
+Atmo makes it easy to create a powerful server application without needing to worry about scalability, infrastructure, or complex networking.

 Atmo enables you to write small self-contained functions called **Runnables** using a variety of languages, and define your business logic by **declaratively composing** them.
 Atmo then automatically scales out a **flat network** of instances to handle traffic.
 Atmo is currently focused on building web services, particularly APIs, and can be used with a variety of architectures including HTTP- and stream-based environments.